 Parking is very limited and visitors are advised to use public transport.
-There is a small free car park adjacent to Greentrees Junior School, Saunders Avenue, Riverdown Park SP1 3PG.
-Another car park is planned for 2020.
+There is a small free car park adjacent to Greentrees Junior School, Saunders Avenue, Riverdown Park SP1 3PG, and another off Ford Road SP1 3RZ.

 There are toilets at Victoria Park, Stratford Road SP1 3JH

 (click here to find the nearest public toilets)